-Franklin D. Roosevelt was facing tough times during World War II, and his plan to help our country through a series of programs he called the New Deal.
-The New Deal is responsible for Social Security, along with many other programs that helped out those in financial hardship.
+Franklin D. Roosevelt was facing tough times during World War II, and his plan to help our country through a series of programs called the New Deal.
+The New Deal is responsible for Social Security and many other programs that helped out those in financial hardship.
 Some of these programs, like Social Security, are still around today, while others were short-term fixes.

 Although some of this was necessary, this also caused the government's control to grow.
 The more programs the government has to help, the more say the government has on an individual's life.
 So we need to know what we agree to when we decide to have the government assist us through hard times.
 The government grew again in the sixties when Medicare and Medicaid were enacted.

 We could debate all day about whether we should have Social Security, Medicare, Medicaid, or even other government programs like ObamaCare.
 There are people in need, and we need to help them.
 When should the government get involved, and how can we help people most efficiently?
-This is a great question, especially in light, by asking ourselves why a limited government is important?
+This is an excellent question by asking ourselves why a limited government is essential?

 Why a Limited Government Is Important

-Those who wrote the United States Constitution was very adamant that we have a Constitutional Limited Government.
+Those who wrote the United States Constitution were very adamant that we have a Constitutional Limited Government.
 James Madison said it best in the Federalist #45 "The powers delegated by the proposed Constitution to the federal government are few and defined.
-Those which are to remain in the State governments are numerous and indefinite."
+Those to remain in the State governments are numerous and indefinite."
 They wanted to make sure that the Federal government was "few and defined," which means if the Consitution does not give them the right to do something, then the individual states would have that right.
-This thought was backed up in the Tenth Amendment, “The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.”
+The Tenth Amendment backed this.
+"The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people."

-They understood that by having a limited government, we would have more freedom.
+They understood that we would have more freedom by having a limited government.
 They wanted to protect us from a tyrannical government who could have a say on the small things of our life, or even worse the big stuff.

 Ultimately, they understood human nature.
 James Madison also said, "Human nature is such that human beings need to be governed.
 We need government if we are not to descend into anarchy.
-But since human beings will make up the government, government itself must be limited, or it will become tyrannical.
-Just as we outside the government need to be governed, those inside the government require to be governed."
-They felt that any time you encroach on human liberties, then those in charge will become corrupt.
+But since human beings will make up the government, the government itself must be limited, or it will become tyrannical.
+Just as we outside the government need to be governed, those inside the government must be governed."
+They felt that any time you encroach on human liberties, those in charge would become corrupt.
 Any corrupt government can be traced back to losing human freedoms.

-As we slowly see the government infringing on our liberties, what are some ways we can get closer to having a limited government, while still helping those in need?
+As we slowly see the government infringing on our liberties, what are some ways we can get closer to having a limited government while still helping those in need?
 First, by limiting those who work for the government.
-Probably the most significant thing we need to change is placing term limits on federal officials and members of Congress.
-Also, placing financial restraints on the Federal government, especially when it comes to how much we pay our government officials who are making our decisions, so they live a healthy living wage without excess.
+The most significant thing we need to change is placing term limits on federal officials and members of Congress.
+Also, placing financial restraints on the Federal government, especially regarding how much we pay our government officials who make our decisions, so they live a healthy living wage without excess.
 Also, the states need to take back some of the federal jurisdictions we have lost.